cdktf/cdktf-provider-cloudflare/docs/waitingRoomEvent.java.md

 - *Type:* java.lang.String

-This is a templated html file that will be rendered at the edge.
+If set, the event will override the waiting room's `custom_page_html` property while it is active.

+If null, the event will inherit it.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_event#custom_page_html WaitingRoomEvent#custom_page_html}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_event#custom_page_html WaitingRoomEvent#custom_page_html}

 ---